 Care & Maintenance for Chopping Blocks, Active Working Surfaces

-Chopping blocks and cutting surfaces should be hand washed only, after every use, immediately hand dried and then re-oiled after every washing to ensure maximum life.
+Chopping blocks and cutting surfaces should be flipped regularly if possible, and hand washed only, after every use, immediately hand dried and then re-oiled on all sides after every washing to ensure maximum life.
 Store flat if possible, in a relatively stable climate, and keep out of direct heat (including windows).
 Sudden changes in temperature and moisture content are to be avoided.
-Do not put any wood items in your dishwasher, ever, or submerge, or let them sit in moisture or juices for any period of time.
+Do not put any wood items in your dishwasher ever, or submerge, or let them sit in moisture or juices for any period of time.
 Keep cool and dry and clean, and oil frequently.

 I would certainly like you to be happy.
 If you are genuinely unhappy with anything I make, or something warps or splits for whatever reason, then I do want to hear about it and may work with you to compensate or fix at a fraction of the cost to me, at my sole discretion.

-Wood is a dynamic substance and requires vigilant care and attention.
+Wood is a dynamic substance and requires a little regular love and care.
 My blocks are designed to be functional and aesthetic objects equally, and to last a long time acquiring patina and character as they age.
-As a living, porous, cellular substance, wood does move, including seasonally with changes in temperature and pressure, but also with prolonged exposure to moisture or even brief exposure to direct sunlight or heat.
+As a living, porous, cellular substance, wood does move, including seasonally with changes in temperature and pressure, but also with prolonged exposure to moisture or even brief exposure to direct heat.
 Everything I build is with principles of wood movement in mind.
-If you are not vigilant in filling the pores with mineral oil, your board will likely warp and woof.
+If you are not vigilant in filling the pores with mineral oil and beeswax, your board will likely warp and woof.
 If you allow it to dry out, it will eventually crack, or the seams may fail.
 Wood also changes color, with both UV exposure (sunlight) and oxidation (air).
 And of course even end grain will eventually show signs of wear and may need to be resurfaced.

 I will also gladly resurface any board or block to make it look brand new again (sanding and oiling) for a modest fee of $50 (per 20 square inches) plus shipping (both ways).